- But actually VS Codium

 Alternatively, I might want to use AI-assisted IntelliSense which is possibly less needy? :

 There is a bug built in to VS Code which causes the browser scroll horizontally to see a whole bunch of nothing on the RHS of the screen.
 AFAIU this is an attempt to let me see ghost text from temporary inline annotations.
-For me which was fixed by disabling this line blame in gitlens but I believe other add-ons can cause the problem.
+I fixed it by disabling line blame in gitlens but I believe other add-ons can cause the problem.
 Beware inline text stuff.

-At one point I want to launch the command line for fish shell on macOS and needed to do this:
+At one point I wanted to launch the command line for fish shell on macOS and needed to do this:

 set -U fish_user_yaths \